tayganr/lakehouse/modules/module01a.md

 ## 7. Load Additional Data into dbo.Customers

+Before we can test that we our pipeline is able to successfully isolate and copy changes from a particular time period, we must perform some changes to our source table (e.g. UPDATE existing rows, INSERT new rows).

 1. Navigate to the **SQL database**
 2. Click **Query editor**
 3. Click **Continue us <your_alias>@<your_domain>.com**